lrazo/run_analysis/CodeBook.md

 The script defines the following variables:

 x_all 				- data frame containing all the data from x_test and x_train

 y_all 				- data frame containing all the data from y_test and y_train

-headerColumns 		- data frame containing the header columns data for the x_all data frame activityLabels 		- data frame containing the relation label number and activity label xy_all 				- data frame containing all the data from x_all and y_all xy_all_subset 		- data frame containing all the data from xy_all but only with the mean and std columns xy_activity_labels 	- data frame containing all the data from xy_all_subset with the activityLabel column xy_melt				- data frame containing the melt result of xy_activity_labels using the activityLabel as grouping column xy_cast_mean		- data frame containing the average of each variable for each activity and each subject.
+headerColumns 		- data frame containing the header columns data for the x_all data frame

+activityLabels 		- data frame containing the relation label number and activity label

+xy_all 				- data frame containing all the data from x_all and y_all

+xy_all_subset 		- data frame containing all the data from xy_all but only with the mean and std columns

+xy_activity_labels 	- data frame containing all the data from xy_all_subset with the activityLabel column.
+Stored as a file.

+xy_melt				- data frame containing the melt result of xy_activity_labels using the activityLabel as grouping column

+xy_cast_mean		- data frame containing the average of each variable for each activity and each subject.
+Stored as a file.

 The script first loads all the files x_all and x_all then makes a cbind of them into xy_all.
 The script reads the column names from another file and adds them to the xy_all data frame.